FLaTNNBio/combinatorics_machine_learning_for_gene_fusion/README.md

 Our experiments is based on the files into the *dataset* folder organized in: *dataset_chimeric* that contains the chimeric sequences and *dataset_no_chimeric* that contains sequences of no fused transcripts.

 The classification methods developed can be catgorized as follow:
-1) **MLE Based**.
+1) **MLE based**.
 These methods are based on the idea that each sequencing read is represented by the list of 𝑘-fingers extracted by a *superimposed fingerprint*, and consists in the following 4 steps:

    1) Generation of fingerprints/k-fingers by factorizing transcripts referring to genes from an arbitrarily gene panel.